 If you are not going to continue to ride your bike this winter, it might be a good idea to consider a few tips on storing your bike so that it is ready when you are for the 2010 bicycle season.
+And if you are looking for a new bike then come visit our shop.

 - Deflate the tires so they are soft and not at full pressure.
 This allows for more flexibility and reduces dry rot.
 Do not take all the air out.
 Set the PSI so that the tire is soft and squishy to the touch.